navikt/standbot/README.md

 Standbot
 ========

 > A simple and useful stand-up bot

 ## Features

+* Create stand-up teams from the list of members in you Slack
 * Contacts all team members each workday at 10 and ask for a report
-* Check you report, or the report for all members, either in chat or online
+* Shows a report for all members online

-# Development locally
+# Develop locally

 Run a Docker container with postgres:
 ```bash